 Moisture detection–Detection of water intrusions behind walls or ceilings.

 Electric safety–Alerting with alarms for overheating outlets, breakers, or cabling before causing injury.
+The best thermal imaging camera for electrical inspections is often used for this purpose.

 Roof inspections–Detection of water damage or insufficient insulation in roof systems.